 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.

-This obviously impacts on the number of appointments we have available.
 If you are unable to attend for your appointment, please contact the surgery and let us know, or if you use our on-line services please log in and cancel your appointment – we can then let someone else have that appointment.
 If all our patients did this – just think how many more appointments we would have to offer.

 Every week more than 1200 outpatient appointments are missed at South Tees Hospitals NHS Foundation Trust because patients fail to turn up.